Tips on Treating Perioral Dermatitis

 - What causes perioral dermatitis

-- Why I urge people to stop using any products on their face during the flare stage
+- What products to stop using during the flared stage

 - My knowledge on ingredients/formulations and what I do not recommend you use when your skin barrier is compromised.